Mo'ne Davis: Biography

 As of August 2014, while notable as a Little League pitcher, she considered basketball her primary sport.
 She aspired to become a WNBA player, and had expressed desire to play college basketball for the UConn Huskies of the University of Connecticut, despite not being formally recruited, and follow in the footsteps of Maya Moore, a UConn alumna who went on to play in WNBA.

 In 2015, she released a memoir, written with Hilary Beard, Mo'ne Davis: Remember My Name.
-That year she also teamed up with the brand M4D3 (Make A Difference Everyday) to design a line of sneakers for girls, with some of the proceeds going toward the Plan International’s Because I Am a Girl initiative, which has the goal of helping to lift four million girls in the developing world out of poverty.
+That year she also teamed up with the brand M4D3 (Make A Difference Everyday) to design a line of sneakers for girls, with some of the proceeds going toward the Plan International's Because I Am a Girl initiative, which has the goal of helping to lift four million girls in the developing world out of poverty.

-In 2018, she committed to Hampton University to play softball starting in the fall of 2019.
-Davis made her debut for the Lady Pirates on February 8, 2020, going 1-for-3, driving in two runs, and recording a sacrifice in Hampton's 15–4 win over North Carolina A&T. Davis now plays second base at Hampton.
+In 2018, she committed to Virginia's Hampton University to play softball starting in the fall of 2019.
+Davis made her debut for the Lady Pirates on February 8, 2020, going 1-for-3, driving in two runs, and recording a sacrifice in Hampton's 15–4 win over North Carolina A&T. She ended the season third on the team in chances (77) and putouts (46) and had a .333 batting average with three multi-hit games and two multi-RBI games.
+Davis started as an infielder in 49 of the Pirates' 55 games and her batting average dipped to .219 with six doubles, 24 runs scored (2nd on the team), 16 RBI, and a perfect 8-for-8 in steals on the basepaths.

+Despite having played in two seasons for the Hampton University softball team, Davis was not on the Pirates' 2023 roster.

+In 2023, Davis began her graduate studies at Columbia University.